 - 1 Explore the reasons for using a marketing information system in the international market.
-What are the main types of information you would expect to use? - 2 What are some of the problems that a global marketing manager can expect to encounter when creating a centralized marketing information system?
-How can these problems be solved? - 3 What are the dangers of translating questionnaires (which have been designed for one country) for use in a multicountry study?
-How would you avoid these dangers? - 4 Identify and classify the major groups of factors that must be taken into account when conducting a foreign market assessment. - 5 A US manufacturer of shoes is interested in estimating the potential attractiveness of China for its products.
-Identify and discuss the sources and the types of data that the company will need in order to obtain a preliminary estimate. - 6 Identify and discuss the major considerations in deciding whether research should be centralized or decentralized. - 7 Distinguish between internal and external validity.
+What are the main types of information you would expect to use? - 2 What are some of the problems that a global marketing manager can expect to encounter when creating a centralised marketing information system?
+How can these problems be solved?

+- 3 What are the dangers of translating questionnaires that have been designed for one country for use in a multicountry study?
+How would you avoid these dangers? - 4 Identify and classify the major groups of factors that must be taken into account when conducting a foreign market assessment. - 5 What is the difference between 'data warehousing' and 'data mining'? - 6 Identify and discuss the major considerations in deciding whether research should be centralised or decentralised. - 7 Distinguish between internal and external validity.
 What are the implications of external validity for international marketers? - 8 Would Tokyo be a good test market for a new brand planned to be marketed worldwide?
-Why or why not? - 9 If you had a contract to conduct marketing research in Saudi Arabia what problems would you expect in obtaining primary data? - 10 Do demographic variables have universal meanings?
+Explain your reasoning. - 9 If you had a contract to do market research in Saudi Arabia, what problems would you expect in obtaining primary data? - 10 Do demographic variables have universal meanings?
 Is there a chance that they may be interpreted differently in different cultures? - 11 In forecasting sales in international markets, to what extent can the past be used to predict the future? - 12 How should the firm decide whether to gather its own intelligence or to buy it from outside?